Skjuber/Article-Reader/README.md

 # Article-Reader

+## Deployment

+Deployment of the application is avaiable on the following link: https://article-reader.vercel.app/

 ## Description

 Article-Reader is is a simple and user-friendly frontend application built using React and Sass/SCSS.
 It is designed to aggregate and display articles in an organized, categorized, and chronological order.
 You can browse, search, bookmark your favorite articles, and view them by category.